rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 **AUTH_STRING**: Base64(`ServerKey + :`)

 ?> Midtrans API validates HTTP request by using Basic Authentication method.
 The username is your Server Key while the password is empty.
 The authorization header value is represented by AUTH_STRING.
-AUTH_STRING is base-64 encoded string of your username & password separated by colon symbol (**:**).
+AUTH_STRING is base-64 encoded string of your username and password separated by colon symbol (**:**).
 For more details, refer to [ API Authorization and Headers](https://docs.midtrans.com/en/technical-reference/api-header).

 ?> ***Note***: *Server Key* is required to authenticate the request.
 For more details, refer to [HTTPS Header](https://api-docs.midtrans.com/#http-s-header).<br>

-### API Request
+#### Sample Request

 <!-- TODO add more lang like ruby, link Postman to postman page -->